RefactoringGuru/design-patterns-php/README.md

 These examples require PHP 7.0 and newer, although they can be easily replicated in older versions of PHP.

-This version was picked because it provides explicit argument and return type declarations.
+This particular version was picked because it provides explicit argument and return type declarations.
 This helps to better understand some features of patterns that are not very obvious in dynamically typed language.

 All examples can be launched in command line, using a PHP executable as follows: